codeforpdx/dwellinglybackend/CONTRIBUTING.md

 Check to see where the Python you're running is located (`which python`).
 You should see something like `/Users/your_account_shortname/.pyenv/shims/python`.
 If you don't see something similar, you may have several versions of Python installed elsewhere (via Anaconda or Homebrew).
 If (and only if) you'd like to clear out any previous homebrew-based installs, type `brew uninstall --ignore-dependencies python3 && brew uninstall --ignore-dependencies python`.

+If you are seeing errors when trying to create the database at the following step `pipenv run flask db create`, check your pipenv version and update it to the latest release.

 ### Database migrations.

 Database migrations are not used for development.
 Please ignore do not use migrations during development.